adamtilson/adamtilson.github.io/lecture/lec-07/markdown.md

 $\equiv 3 (\text{mod } 2201)$

 * Watch out for overflow!
 Take the mod after each multiplication to keep the numbers small!

 ---
+## RSA Footnotes

+### Signing Messages

+By using the keys in reverse (encrypt with the private key, decrypt with the public key), this can used so that any person can verify the identity of the private key holder.
+- This is called signing messages

+---
+## RSA Footnotes

+### Why is it good

+- It's trivial to go from $p,q$ to $n, \phi(n)$
+- It's very difficult go from $n$ to $p,q$

+### Why it's bad

+- It's slow, even for fast computers
+- However, it can be used to securely transmit keys for a quicker encryption method

+---
 ### References